-Degree accreditation is acknowledgement by an external body that a degree programme meets certain prescribed specifications.
+Degree accreditation: Acknowledgement by an external body that a degree programme meets certain prescribed specifications.

-Interim accreditation: acknowledgement by the Society of Biology that a degree programme with no current graduates demonstrates the potential to meet the prescribed criteria for accreditation.
+Interim accreditation: Acknowledgement by the Royal Society of Biology that a degree programme with no current graduates demonstrates the potential to meet the prescribed criteria for accreditation.
 Full accreditation may be granted following further assessment, and a sufficient number of students have graduated to demonstrate the learning outcomes are being achieved.

-Learning outcomes are statements that specify what a graduate will know, understand, or be capable of doing able as a result of obtaining a qualification.
+Learning outcomes: Statements that specify what a graduate will know, understand, or be capable of doing able as a result of obtaining a qualification.
 Learning outcomes are expressed knowledge, understanding, skills, and attributes, and will be able to be assessed in the graduate.

 Levels: Qualification levels indicate the relative academic demand, complexity of understanding, depth of learning and degree of autonomy expected of the learner.
-A number of different qualifications frameworks are used in the UK and when referring to levels it is essential to know which framework is being used:
+A number of different qualifications frameworks are used in the UK and when referring to levels it is essential to know which framework is being used (for more information search FHEQ on www.qaa.ac.uk):